Onit Documentation

 Creating Loops within Onit Workflows

-by Christina Moore Updated on
+by Michael Nadeau Updated on

 The Looped Actions Action runs a sequence of other Actions, once for every iteration of the loop.
-This can be handy when you have a variable number of tasks that you want to perform.
+This can be handy when you have a variable number of tasks you want to perform.
 You must define an iterator and a Condition to specify when the loop should end.

 There are three essential parts to configuring a Looped Action: